udfn/wlpavuoverlay/README.md

 * **m** - toggle mute on selected
 ## Compiling
 This is a simple Meson project, so the good old `meson build` `ninja -C build` is a good start.

+If you didn't do a recursive clone remember to `git submodule update --init` or something like that.
 ### Dependencies
 Many, but you probably already have most of these...
 * A working C compiler